What is cuffing season?

 All that said, for some singles, having a cuff for a season may be just what they’re looking for, and that’s totally cool.
 Dr. Kederian says its important thing is to ensure you’re going about it in a healthy way and that requires both people being on the same page.
 “You must be really clear with your communication,” she says.
 “Also, if your feelings start to shift or you want something more than just hanging out, it's important to express that and be honest with yourself and the other person.”

 Before you get worried about having missed the cuffing season window, rest assured—you have time.
 The hosts of the Save The Date Show podcast, crafted a cuffing season schedule in 2018 to keep you on track for finding a special someone to bunker down within time for holiday shenanigans: While the warmer months were all about fielding season (i.e. playing the field), October is all about weighing your more-serious options and keeping your swiping finger nice and toned.
 The ramp up to Thanksgiving is when you want to be testing out your final lineup.
 And according to this schedule, cuffing season doesn't officially start until December, just as the holidays kick into full force, they say.

-So you've got another few weeks before it's time to subject your fingers to swiping-induced cramps, which means plenty of time to fire up your fave dating app or up the BDE-ante in your profile.
+So you've got a bit of time before it's you subject your fingers to swiping-induced cramps, which means plenty of time to fire up your fave dating app or up the BDE-ante in your profile.
 And if you don't want to give in to the pressure to partner up this winter?
 Well, don't!
 It's okay if you're not into dating for sport, and it's also totally possible to be single and happy (even during cuffing season).